-- 52. Policies DM18 'Car Parking' and DM19 'Cycle Parking' have been amalgamated and policy DM18 is now referred to as 'Car and Cycle Parking. - 53.
-The policy requires minimum (this should read 'adopted') standards of car and cycle parking to be complied with in all new development (except in the central IP-One area of the Borough).
-The change from 'minimum' to 'adopted' is to reflect maximum parking standards for vehicles in non-residential development.
-Residential vehicle parking standards are minimum standards outside of the central IP-One area, with reduced maximum standards within the IP-One area which is within and close to the town centre, and where there are more frequent opportunities for alternative modes of travel.

-- 54. Cycle parking standards are minimum standards across the Borough.
+- 54. Policies DM18 'Car Parking' and DM19 'Cycle Parking' have been amalgamated and policy DM18 is now referred to as 'Car and Cycle Parking'. - 55.
+The policy requires adopted standards of car and cycle parking to be complied with in all new development (except in the central IP-One area of the Borough).
+This reflects maximum parking standards for vehicles in non-residential development.
+Residential vehicle parking standards are minimum standards outside of the central IP-One area, with reduced maximum standards within the IP-One area which is within and close to the town centre, and where there are more frequent opportunities for alternative modes of travel. - 56.
+Cycle parking standards are minimum standards across the Borough.
 The Council will also require the provision of secure cycle parking in any new car parks in the town.
-Cycle parking is required to be secure, sheltered, conveniently located, adequately lit, step-free and accessible. - 55.
+Cycle parking is required to be secure, sheltered, conveniently located, adequately lit, step-free and accessible. - 57.
 A central car parking core will be defined in the town centre through the Site Allocations Plan and will only permit operational car parking in connection with non-residential development so the stock of long-stay car parking is not increased.
 New, non-residential long-stay car parks will not be permitted.
-Suffolk County Council adopted Suffolk Guidance for Parking in November 2014.
+Suffolk County Council adopted Suffolk Guidance for Parking in November 2014 and it was adopted by Ipswich Borough Council in February 2015.